SnowyMouse/blue-gen/README.md

 # blue-gen
-This program combines multiple TIFF images into a single TIFF color plate for Halo Custom Edition bitmap creation.
+This program combines multiple TIFF, PNG, BMP, and TGA images into a single TIFF color plate for Halo Custom Edition bitmap creation.

 The syntax is simple: First include any options.
 Then, include your sequences.
 Sequences start with `-s` with each argument after that being the path to each bitmap.